Creator: Gene Kelly

 - What Could Have Been: Kelly originally suggested doing a dance with Mickey Mouse instead, but Disney was going through serious financial problems during the early 40's, and couldn't afford to outsource animation to other studios.

 - Kelly was all set to play the lead in Easter Parade (1948), but broke his ankle during a volleyball game (Not caused by the game itself, but by stamping his foot in frustration when his teammates started goofing off).
 Fred Astaire ended up filling in for him, playing opposite Judy Garland.
-As it was originally meant for Kelly, the role is significantly darker than the boy scouts Astaire was known for playing.
+As it was originally meant for Kelly, the role is significantly darker than the boy scouts Astaire was known for playing—and that's after it was lightened quite a bit from the original draft of the script.

 Notable film roles: